Peter2-71828/CV/README.md

 <li>Trained in marine survey techniques

 <h2> Interests </h2>
-  Apart from coding my interests include rock climbing and tinkering with 3D printers.
-I have a passion for marine conservation and have been able to participate in multiple conservation efforts and projects.
+  Apart from coding my interests include rock climbing, hiking and my 3D printer is under continues development both hardware and software.
+I have a passion for marine conservation and diving  have been able to participate in multiple conservation efforts and projects.
 I also enjoy hiking and generally exploring our planet.
 </ul>